SVD Factorization for Tall-and-Fat Matrices on Parallel Architectures: Linear Algebra Basics

-This approximation works because of the fact that projecting points to a random subspace preserves distances between points, or in detail, projecting the n-point subset onto a random subspace of $O(\log n/\epsilon^2)$ dimensions only changes the interpoint distances by $(1 \pm \epsilon)$ with positive probability \cite{gupta}.
-It is also said that $Y$ is a good representation of the span of $A$.
+For large scale SVD reducing the size of $A$ through random projection obtaining an approximation is possible.
+This approximation works for the reason that projecting points to a random subspace preserves distances between points, or in detail, projecting the n-point subset onto a random subspace of $O(\log n/\epsilon^2)$ dimensions only changes the interpoint distances by $(1 \pm \epsilon)$ with positive probability \cite{gupta}.
+It is also said that projected matrix $Y$ is a good representation of the span of $A$.